jpvetterli/crnickl/README.md

 ------------

 Starting with version 1.1.2, the distribution consists of a binary JAR with compiled classes, of a javadoc JAR and of a source JAR.
-For version x.y.z:
+The current version is 1.2.0:

-	crnickl-x.y.z.jar
+	crnickl-1.2.0.jar
-	crnickl-x.y.z-javadoc.jar
+	crnickl-1.2.0-javadoc.jar
-	crnickl-x.y.z-sources.jar
+	crnickl-1.2.0-sources.jar

 For versions earlier than 1.1.2, there is no javadoc JAR.
 For versions earlier than 1.1.1, the suffix of the source JAR is `.source` instead of `-sources`.